ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 Note here that the JSON is purely for schema purposes.
 The wire format is CBOR.
 Application developers may not actually ever de-, or encode to and from the JSON format; but use the in-memory structure.

-The Claim Key to be used to identify this claim is -260 (pending).
+The Claim Key to be used to identify this claim is -260.

 Strings in the JSON object SHOULD be NFC normalised according to the Unicode standard.
 Decoding applications SHOULD however be permissive and robust in these aspects, and acceptance of any reasonable type conversion is strongly encouraged.
 If non-normalised data is found during decoding, or in subsequent comparison functions, implementations SHOULD behave as if the input is normalised to NFC.